 Kelli Hix is the Audiovisual Archivist for the Audiovisual Heritage Center - the arm of the Archives which preserves and makes accessible the archives' collection of analog and digital audiovisual media.
 She is a graduate of the L. Jeffrey Selznick School of Film Preservation.
 Her clients include the Smithsonian Institution, the National Geographic Society, and the Country Music Hall of Fame and Museum.
 She is also a core member of the Community Archiving Workshop.

 Sarah Arntz, Program Coordinator

 Sarah Arntz received her B.A. in Journalism and History from Butler University, her M.A. in Museum Studies from the University of Oklahoma, and her C.A. from the Academy of Certified Archivists.
 She is a member of the American Alliance of Museums, and assists in exhibit and display curation, as well as research in local and cultural history, Civil Rights history, and genealogy.

 Darnetha Myers, Archives Associate

 Darnetha Myers received her B.S. in Chemistry from Columbia College and is currently working towards her Master’s in Information Sciences from the University of Tennessee Knoxville with a dual focus in archives and records management and public librarianship.
 Her research interests include genealogy, property research, and preservation of works on paper.

-Grace Wright, Archives Associate
+Grace Hulme, Archives Associate

-Grace Wright received her B.A. in English from Williams College and her M.Litt in Comics & Graphic Novels from the University of Dundee, Scotland.
+Grace Hulme received her B.A. in English from Williams College and her M.Litt in Comics & Graphic Novels from the University of Dundee, Scotland.
 She is currently completing a Masters in Archives & Records Management from the University of Dundee as well.
 In addition to learning anything and everything about her native city, Nashville, her research interests include comics/graphic novels, cartoons (social/political), and re-contexualizing records through multiple lens.